If you can say one, two, three, that is a good start.

 How to write numbers in normal English sentences

-In many writing styles, small numbers are often spelled out in words, while larger numbers may appear as numerals.
+In many writing styles, small numbers are often spelled out, while larger numbers may appear as numerals.

 Examples: